-Windows has a built-in feature called Loudness Equalization that is designed to boost Windows volume so that the volume will be increased over the default limit and makes the quiet voices or sounds more audible.
-Not only the loudness equalization boost the sound but it also normalizes the deafening sounds so that you don’t hurt your ears.
+Windows has a built-in feature called Loudness Equalization.
+It is designed to boost Windows volume so that the volume will be increased over the default limit.
+The volume boost makes the quiet voices or sounds more audible.
+Not only does the loudness equalization boost the sound, but it also normalizes the deafening sounds so that you don’t hurt your ears.

-Note: under circumstances, boosting volume above normal can be harmful to your speakers or headphones.
-Add to that, some audio might sound distorted under high volume.
-So, be careful while using volume booster.
+Under certain circumstances, boosting volume above normal can damage your speakers or headphones.
+Add to that; some audio might sound distorted under high volume.
+So, be careful while using the volume booster.

 - Open the Start Menu.